 One hundred and one years ago today the “War To End All wars” ended with the signing of an armistice between the antagonists.
 The war officially came to an end on the 11th hour of the 11th day of November, 1918.
 The significance of the time on the clock may be lost to todays average person but to the more classically educated diplomats of the time, the meaning was clear.
 The Eleventh Hour is a phrase meaning at the last moment, it is taken from a passage in the King James Bible.
 The “Parable of the Workers in the Vineyard” is from the book of Matthew, chapters 20, verses 20 through 9.

-Ellison, of the Royal Irish Lancers, was killed at 9:30 am on 11 November 1918, shot in the chest by a sniper, dying instantly.
+Private George Ellison, of the Royal Irish Lancers, was killed at 9:30 am on 11 November 1918, shot in the chest by a sniper, dying instantly.
 He was on a bicycle patrol on the outskirts of Mons.
-It sounds silly, but there is no humor in death.
+It sounds silly, riding a bicycle, but there is no humor in death.
 He was from Leeds.
 The age stated on his gravestone is 40.
-He left a wife, Hannah and a son, James Cornelius.
-His only brother, Frederick, of the Royal Naval Reserve was lost at sea.
+He left a wife, Hannah and a son, James Cornelius just five years old.
+His only brother, Frederick, of the Royal Naval Reserve was lost at sea during the naval action at Jutland.
+10,000 British and German sailors died in a sea battle between the two fleets lasting about five hours.

-The last Canadian, George Lawrence Price, 25, a private in the 6th Canadian Infantry Brigade, was shot through the head at 10.57am.
+The last Canadian, George Lawrence Price, 25, a captain in the 6th Canadian Infantry Brigade, was shot through the head at 10:57 am.
 He was the last British Empire soldier to die.
 He is also buried at the St Symphorien cemetery, about 50 feet from Parr and Ellison.

-The last soldier to die was Henry Gunther, an American who charged alone with his bayonet at a German machine-gun post.
-He was shot dead at 10.59am in Chaumont-devant-Damvillers near Meuse, in Lorraine, despite attempts by the enemy soldiers to fire over his head to warn him off.
+The very last soldier to die was Henry Gunther.
+He had worked as a bookkeeper and clerk at the National Bank of Baltimore.
+A grandchild of German immigrants, he enlisted in Baltimore’s 313th regiment, 79th Division known as “Baltimores Own.”
+In his last living act, he charged alone with his bayonet at a German machine-gun post.
+He was shot dead at 10.59am in Chaumont-devant-Damvillers near the Meuse river, in Lorraine.
+Despite attempts by the enemy soldiers to fire over his head to warn him off, Gunther continued his senseless charge.
+His death, horribly senseless, bookmarks Private John Parr’s and perfectly illustrates the futility felt by private soldier.

 There were 11 thousand casualties on November eleventh, most of which knew the war would be over in a few hours.
-Such is the vanity of Generals.
+Such is the vanity of Generals, such is the utter helplessness of the private.

 Nearly 800 thousand Commonwealth and American soldiers, sailors and airmen died on the western front.
 They rest in more than a thousand military and two thousand civil cemeteries.
-More than three hundred thousand of them have no known graves, and are commemorated on memorials to the missing.
-Those they commemorate were Regulars, Territorials, volunteers and draftees, aged from fourteen to sixty-eight and ranging from private soldier to lieutenant general.
+More than three hundred thousand of them have no known graves, their remains were lost or destroyed and never found.
+They are commemorated on memorials to the missing along both sides of the battle line in France, Belgium,Germany, Russia; in Turkey, Iraq, and Africa.
+Those they commemorate were Regulars, Territorials, Volunteers and Draftees, aged from fourteen to sixty-eight and ranging from private soldier to lieutenant general.
 Most had done their duty.

 .…In Flanders fields the poppies grow